 If the inventor primarily seeks patent pendency rather than the issuance of the patent, a provisional patent application can initially be filed to delay the application from entering the queue for examination for up to twelve months, which in turn delays examination costs by twelve months.

 However, if the ability to assert a claim against others or show potential licensees what has been protected is important to the inventor, the nonprovisional patent application should be filed instead of the provisional utility patent application.
 This way the patent application will enter the queue for examination as soon as possible.
 After the nonprovisional patent application is filed and enters the queue for examination, the USPTO examines the patent application on a first come, first served basis (see Chapter 7).
 It normally takes one to three years for the inventor to receive the first office action from the USPTO.

 If an inventor does not want to wait that long, he or she may file the application along with a prioritized examination request for an additional fee.
 This typically reduces the wait time for the first office action to roughly six months.

-In sum, the provisional patent application and the prioritized examination request make the timeline of a patent application process more flexible.
-They can be utilized to design a shorter or longer time frame that is more suitable for the inventor’s manufacturing and marketing time table.
+In sum, the provisional patent application and the prioritized examination request make the timeline of the patent application process more flexible.
+They can be utilized to design a shorter or longer time frame that is more suitable for the inventor’s manufacturing and marketing timetable.